 \subsection{Additional notes on the ``careless people'' example}

-\textbf{The headline figure we include in Section~\ref{sec:background} is meant to be illustrative and catchy---an example, not a general statement about memorization and extraction.} We repeat this example in Figure~\ref{app:fig:gatsby-header}.
-The example is drawn from \emph{The Great Gatsby}; it's one of the most famous quotes from the book.
-It's also a very short example (with the \textsc{Llama 1} tokenizer, it is $57$ tokens in total).
-We don't focus on such short suffixes in our analysis, for reasons that are discussed both in the main text and in our experimental details below.
-(In this case we also clip the prefix length to be quite short.)
-In the background section, we limit ourselves to something pithy.
+The headline figure we include in Figure~\ref{fig:header} (Section~\ref{sec:background}) is meant to be illustrative---an instance of, not a general statement about, memorization and extraction.
+(In Figure~\ref{app:fig:header}, we also provide examples of outputs of prompting \textsc{Llama 1 30B} with the prefix for this example.)
+This example also plays a role in some of our validity experiments (Section~\ref{sec:validity} and Appendix~\ref{app:sec:validity}).
+The text is drawn from \emph{The Great Gatsby}~\citep{The_Great_Gatsby}; it is one of the most famous quotes from the book.
+It is also a short, $57$-token sequence: the prefix is $25$ tokens (including the start-of-sequence token) and the suffix is $32$ (with the \textsc{Llama 1} tokenizer).
+We do not focus on such short suffixes in our analysis, for reasons that are discussed both in the main text and in our experimental details below.
+While extraction of verbatim $32$-token suffixes is often accepted as valid evidence for memorization~\citep{biderman2023pythia}, it is more common practice to use $50$-token suffixes.
+(Regarding validity, also refer to Section~\ref{sec:validity} and Appendix~\ref{app:sec:validity}.)
+We compute the extraction probability with respect to top-$k$ decoding ($T=1$, $k=40$).
+We do this by transforming the model's output logits according to the sampling parameters of this scheme.
+(See more about this below in Appendix~\ref{app:sec:background:compute}.)\looseness=-1

-It's also the case that very famous quotes like this are duplicated in many locations in training-data sources (e.g., blogs, essays, personal web pages, etc.) We aren't claiming (here, or in general) that this sequence can be extracted \emph{because} a given book (here, \emph{The Great Gatsby}) was included in \texttt{Books3}; it could be extracted (or more extractable) because it is duplicated in many places in the training data.
-Of course, one of those copies is in \texttt{Books3}, if the entirety of \texttt{Books3} is included in the model's training data.
-(And we have reason to believe that it was for the \textsc{Llama 1} family~\citep{touvron2023llamaopenefficientfoundation}: ``We include two book corpora in our training dataset: the Gutenberg Project, which contains books that are in the public domain, and the Books3 section of The Pile ~\citep{gao2020pile}(Gao et al., 2020), a publicly available dataset for training large language models,'' (p.
-2).)
+It is also the case that very famous quotes like this are duplicated in many locations in training-data sources (e.g., blogs, essays, personal web pages, etc.) We are not claiming (here, or in general) that this sequence can be extracted \emph{because} a given whole book (here, \emph{The Great Gatsby}) was included in \texttt{Books3}; it could be extracted (or more extractable) because it is duplicated in many places in the training data.
+Of course, one of those copies is in \texttt{Books3} for LLMs where the entirety of \texttt{Books3} is included in the training data.
+We discuss this further in Appendix~\ref{app:sec:validity}.